Links to Explore:

 the verge of discovering and implementing an alternative to evolution

 itself -- direct intervention in the genetic process.
-This is one of
+This is one

+subject.
 Fukuyama,... discusses cloning, germ-line genetic engineering,

 stem cell research, neuropharmacology, anti-aging medicine.
 His basic